Instructions for Authors

 ii) Also, please have the likely/possible/etc. future developments in mind, of course, as far as possible.

-iii) Some limited overlap between the chapters is acceptable (even desirable for better understanding), we will try to "optimize" this during the final iteration process.
+iv) Some limited overlap between the chapters is acceptable (even desirable for better understanding), we will try to "optimize" this during the final iteration process.

 Typesetting